TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/008 Configuring Guid Primary Key.md

 # Configuring Guid Primary Key

+This case covers the usage of Guids as primary key for an entity.

 EFC uses convention to discover primary keys, so if you follow these, it's easy.\
 But we don't, and shouldn't, when doing a DDD domain model.